Pages

 Highlights from Man's Search for Meaning by Victor Frankl

-Frankl was a neurologist and therapist who had lived in Nazi camps for nearly 3 years.
-In a majority of the book, he details his experiences in the internment camps.
-He paints a detailed picture of what it felt like to be separated from his family, lose his freedom and prized possessions, witness heartbreaking cruelty, and to lose hope for the future.
-He explored how different people reacted to being tortured and losing everything.
-It was eye opening and caused me to be grateful for my daily experience.
+Frankl was a neurologist who lived in Nazi internment camps for 3 years.
+He paints a picture of what it felt like to be separated from family, lose everything including freedom, and witness heartbreaking cruelty.
+He explored how different people reacted to the torture.

 Sunday, August 13, 2023